How Cannabis Users Can Prevent Coronavirus

 When Should I Be Worried?

-At this time, as far as we know, the younger a weed user is, the less they need be concerned.
+At this time, as far as we know, the younger a weed user is, the less they need to be concerned.
 Of course, kids and teens should not be using marijuana under most circumstances.
-If you are relatively younger (<60), and otherwise healthy with mild illness, your risk of a good outcome is excellent.
+If you are relatively younger (<60), and otherwise healthy with mild illness, your risk of a good outcome is great.
 Riding the illness out is similar to a case of a mild cold, or at worse, the flu.
 For those persons older than 60, and/or with a pre-existing health condition, the risk of a bad outcome is a little bit higher.
-More and more data is showing that Black Americans are dying at disproportionately higher rates than other Americans.
-The reasons behind this are not known.
+Data shows that Black and Latino Americans are dying at disproportionately higher rates than other Americans.
+This may be related to living and socio-economic conditions.
+The proposed reasons behind this are still under study.
 That said, there is no need to panic as the overall risk remains low.
 Of course, if you are sick, and not medically stable, then you should seek professional medical supervision.

 The Coronavirus emergency is ongoing and rapidly evolving.
 This article will be updated as new information is disclosed as the crisis develops .